 CMST 14505.
 Visual Style in Still and Moving Images.
 100 Units.

 The aim of this course is first to introduce students to the world of French-language animation and comics (BD or bandes dessinées) by providing a historical overview of both forms.
 In addition, the course provides an alternative genealogy of cinema by exploring how common techniques and elements of style have emerged through ongoing processes of adaptation, coproduction, and intercommunication between still and moving images, between comics and animation.
 Screenings will highlight animated films inspired by popular BD as well as films directed by "bédéistes" who have moved into the world of animation production.
 The final unit will consider how French comics and animation in recent years have repurposed Japanese manga and anime techniques and styles, rather swiftly and resourcefully.
-This course will only be offered through the Study Abroad program in Paris for 2023-2024.
+This course will only be offered through the Study Abroad program in Paris.

 Instructor(s): T. Lamarre Terms Offered: Winter